 Cover can be started at any time (but cannot be backdated).
 If you have just purchased a property, the best time to start is straight away – especially if the property is vacant and being advertised for rent.
 As a landlord, you have a liability exposure from the moment you or your agent begins showing potential tenants through the property.

 Only for damage to the building caused by damage and theft by the tenants or people they invite into the property.
 The landlord should also consider having Building Insurance, which covers a broader range of damage to buildings, including flood and storm damage.
 Our Residential Building Insurance Policy combined with Landlord Insurance provides a more complete package of cover.

 Yes, the cover is no longer valid when the landlord takes up permanent residence at the insured property.
 The landlord or property manager should advise us if this occurs.

 Yes.
 Both fixed term and periodic leases are covered, including any continuation of a lease.

 Yes there are.
-Please refer to the Premium, Excesses, and Discounts guides appropriate to the policy you are considering.
+Please refer to the relevant Product Disclosure Statement together with the Additional Information Guides for the policy you are considering.

 There are no established definitions of ‘Public Liability Insurance’ or ‘Legal Liability Cover’ and every insurer’s policy may be different.